tidb-incubator/TiBigData/docs/design/2020-05-18-real-time-wide-table.md

   - Multiple-Column Indexes should be all not-null.
 - the update columns should contain the unique key column(including primary key).

 It should be noted that this validation is optional(default not skip).
-Users can explicitly skip the validation, but be aware of the risks.
+Users can explicitly skip the validation(set `tidb.sink.skip-check-update-columns` to true), but be aware of the risks.

 ### Implement `InsertOrUpdateOnDuplicateSink`